survivejs/react-book/manuscript/05_react_and_flux.md

 ![Unidirectional Flux dataflow](images/flux_linear.png)

-So far we've been dealing only with views.
+So far, we've been dealing only with views.
 Flux architecture introduces a couple of new concepts to the mix.
 These are actions, dispatcher, and stores.
-Flux implements unidirectional flow in contrast to popular frameworks such as Angular or Ember.
+Flux implements unidirectional flow in contrast to popular frameworks, such as Angular or Ember.
 Even though two-directional bindings can be convenient, they come with a cost.
 It can be hard to deduce what's going on and why.

 Flux isn't entirely simple to understand as there are many concepts to worry about.
 In our case, we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
 For instance, we can have `NoteActions.create({task: 'Learn React'})`.